 First responders often face barriers when it comes to connectivity and the transfer and sharing of patient data and other relevant information.
 When they are out in the field responding to a rural 911 call, or treating a patient via telemedicine, the ability to have access to technology that “just works” is paramount.
-The current use of a hodgepodge of connectivity devices to transmit data and video to the hospital effectively can impede the ability of first responders to efficiently communicate during an emergency, thereby delaying medical interventions, which can result in poorer patient outcomes.
+The current use of a hodgepodge of connectivity devices to transmit data and video to the hospital can impede the ability of first responders to efficiently communicate during an emergency.
+This can delay medical interventions, which can result in poorer patient outcomes.

 Instead of wondering how to effectively transmit critical patient data to the emergency room, EMS personnel must be able to focus on responding to the patient’s needs and vital signs.
-That’s where Pulsara, a mobile telehealth and communication platform, comes in, simplifying and streamlining the care coordination process with live audio and video calling, secure messaging, image transfer, ECG transfer, and more.
+That’s where Pulsara, a mobile telehealth and communication platform, comes in.
+Pulsara simplifies and streamlines the care coordination process with live audio and video calling, secure messaging, image transfer, ECG transfer, and more.

 But what happens when WiFi is unavailable and cellular coverage is spotty?
-Together with Allerio and FirstNet, first responders have access to the FirstNet dedicated public safety broadband communications platform, allowing paramedics and public safety to refocus their attention on what matters most.
+With Allerio and FirstNet, the nationwide communications network built with and for first responders, paramedics and public safety have the reliable access they need, so the can focus their attention on what matters most.

-Pulsara’s intuitive solution, which is FirstNet Listed in the FirstNet App Catalog, facilitates the creation of a dedicated patient data channel that starts with the initial EMS call and carries through the patient’s entire hospital journey so that first responders, physicians, nurses and other healthcare providers have access to consistent patient data during the course of treatment.
+Pulsara’s intuitive solution is FirstNet Verified in the FirstNet App Catalog.
+It facilitates the creation of a dedicated patient data channel that starts with the initial EMS call and carries through the patient’s entire hospital journey.
+This way, first responders, physicians, nurses and other healthcare providers have access to consistent patient data during the course of treatment.

 “At Pulsara, our purpose is to improve the lives of patients and caregivers through innovative communication,” said Pulsara’s Founder and CEO, Dr. James T. Woodson.
 “To that end, we’re proud to partner with other innovators to further increase our impact in times when connectivity and communication are needed most.”